google/santa/docs/binaries/santactl.md

 ...
 Additional items omitted ...
 ```

-The `--bundleinfo` flag can be used to display the bundle hash and the hash of
+The `--bundleinfo` flag can display the bundle hash and the hash of
 all binaries contained within the bundle:

 ```sh